franck44/evm-dis/README.md

 ```
 600a6008600390600f565b604052005b9190808310601b575b50565b909150905f601856
 ```
-is disassembled into the more readable^[But arguably still opaque!]
+is disassembled into the more readable (But arguably still opaque!)
 EVM assembly code:
 ```
 PUSH1 0x0a
 PUSH1 0x08